-Alzheimer’s Association of Northern California, Mountain View, CA. $25,000 to support the New Investigator Research Program.
-Year one of a two-year commitment.
+Alzheimer’s Association of Northern California, Mountain View, CA. $20,000 to support the New Investigator Research Program.

 Christopher Reeve Foundation, Springfield, NJ. $20,000 to support the collaborative interneuronal roadmap research project.

 Glaucoma Research Foundation, San Francisco, CA. $20,000 to help support the Catalyst For a Cure Two initiative.

 National Breast Cancer Coalition Fund, Washington, DC. $20,000 to support the Research and Clinical Trials project.

 Rockefeller University, New York, NY. $10,000 to help support the investigation of Alzheimer’s disease in the laboratory of Dr. Strickland.

 Stanford University, Stanford, CA. $20,000 to support a graduate fellowship at the Institute for Theoretical Physics.

 University of Pittsburgh School of Medicine, Pittsburgh, PA. $20,000 to support a post-doctoral fellow performing prostate cancer research in the Department of Urology.